GenZmeY/KF2-ZedSpawner/README.md

 Spawner for zeds.
 Started as a modification of the [PissJar](https://steamcommunity.com/sharedfiles/filedetails/?id=1082749153) and [Windows 10](https://steamcommunity.com/sharedfiles/filedetails/?id=2488241348) version, but grew into something completely different...

 # Features
-- spawn without increasing zed counter
+- spawn without increasing zed counter;
-- spawn depends on the number of players
+- spawn depends on the number of players;
-- cyclic spawn (useful for endless mode)
+- cyclic spawn (useful for endless mode);
-- separate spawn for special waves and boss waves
+- separate spawn for special waves and boss waves;
-- spawn after a certain percentage of killed zeds
+- spawn after a certain percentage of killed zeds.

 # Usage
 **UNDER CONSTRUCTION**